-As human beings we have a torso that is filled with vital organs, including a heart that not only pumps blood, but has the capacity to love, feel compassion, and connect more deeply with others.
+As a human being, we have a torso that is filled with vital organs, including a heart that not only pumps blood, but has the capacity to love, feel compassion, and connect more deeply with others.

 There’s a quote by a man named Andrew Bennett.
 He said, “The longest journey you will ever take is the 18 inches from your head to your heart.”

-Here’s a scenario that may help us make that journey a bit quicker.
+Here’s a scenario that may help us make that journey to the heart a bit quicker.

-If a creature from another planet lands on earth, and has one large eye in the center of its forehead, four arms, plus claws as feet, is covered in scales and has acid for blood, we would be able to clearly identify that thing as an alien species.
+If a creature from another planet lands on earth and has one large red eye in the center of its forehead, four arms, plus claws as feet, is covered in scales and has acid for blood, we would be able to clearly identify that thing as an alien species.

 So, my question is… do we really need something that drastic to happen to connect us back to each other in a more loving way?